‘People said it was a terrible idea, that we had no chance. Some of us believed it.’ -Aaron Hautala

 It might sound easy to build bike trails.
 But to build at this level required $750,000 and hundreds of volunteer hours to get the first 25 miles completed.

 The result is a swooping system of singletrack.
-The trails bob through a Minnesota forest, a year-round wonderland.
-Hills pop from the lake shores, steep climbs on old tailing piles, hints of the mining days not long past.
+The trails bob through a Minnesota forest, through each season’s distinct differences.
+Hills pop from the lake shores, most of which are old mine tailing piles, hints of the mining days not long past.

 The “Red Dirt Family” is not only cyclists.
-The local people who see the bikers as a positive change in the area are also part of the family.
+Local people who see the bikers as a positive change in the area are also part of the family.

 “Partnerships,” Hautala said.
 “That’s how we get things done.
 We have to work together.”

-Minnesota Off-Road Cyclists (MORC) were the first trail builders to partner up with the Cuyuna Crew, the volunteer group who work to raise funds, plan, and execute trail expansions.
+Minnesota Off-Road Cyclists (MORC) were the first trail builders to partner up with the Cuyuna Crew.
+Together they raise funds, plan and execute trail expansions.
 With trail-building expertise from MORC, Cuyuna built its first 25 miles in about five years.

 It’s only one-third of a master plan for over 75 miles of trail, but the small mining towns around the trail (Crosby, Ironton, and Cuyuna) are already transforming.